Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Galaxy Formation and Cosmology

 Clusters are not the only probe to the assembly bias.
 Lin et al. \cite{Lin2016ApJ} constructed low-mass samples divided into early- and late-formed galaxies to pursue this effect, who attributed null detection to their noisy measurements.
 McCarhty et al. \cite{McCarthy2022MNRAS} extended the previous work by analyzing a larger number of galaxies and changing the clustering estimator to the redshift space distortion (RSD), which is essentially the Legendre expansion of clustering, but velocity information is taken into account.
 A large amplitude of velocity bias for early-forming central galaxies is found in this work, which may originate from assembly bias, though the measurement is again overly noisy to validate their statement.
-A significant detection awaits accumulation of more lens samples and deeper imaging data sets.
+Significant detection awaits the accumulation of more lens samples and deeper imaging data sets.

-In addition, the accurate determination of halo boundaries is an important issue in galaxy formation, which are commonly defined as the radius that encloses a certain value of density contrast $\Delta$ compared to the mean/critical density of the universe.
+In addition, the accurate determination of the halo boundaries is an important issue in galaxy formation, which are commonly defined as the radius that encloses a certain value of density contrast $\Delta$ compared to the mean/critical density of the universe.
 On a more physical basis, More et al. \cite{more2015ApJ...810...36M} introduced the concept of $splashback$ radius, where the accreted matter reaches its first orbital apocenter.
 They claim that such a radius depends on the accretion rate of the halo, whose typical value ranges from 0.8 to 1.5 virial radii.
 A recent work \cite{Wang2022arXiv220612163W} showed that the $splashback$ radius also depends on the major/minor axis of the local tidal tensor.
-We expect that the first attempt to observationally determine the $splashback$ radius will hinge on measurement of the surface number density of galaxies to be followed by detecting galaxy over density around SZ clusters as well as weak gravitational lensing.
+We expect that the first attempt to observationally determine the $splashback$ radius will hinge on measurement of the surface number density of galaxies with spectroscopic information from existing overlapping catalog, e.g. BOSS, eBOSS, and DESI, to be followed by detecting a galaxy over density around SZ clusters as well as weak gravitational lensing.

-WFST data from the WFS and DHS fields will yield high quality imaging and photometry to help address all the above research topics.
+WFST data from the WFS and DHS fields will yield high-quality imaging and photometry to help address all of the above research topics.
 In particular, the shape catalog will allow us to measure the halo mass of spectroscopically selected galaxy groups, to compare the result with that of other halo mass estimation methods, and to remarkably improve the measurement of $splashback$ radius as well as the assembly bias.